deuill/go-php/README.md

 ### Basic

-Executing a script is very simple:
+Executing a script is simple:

 ```go
 package main